 I’m definitely a problem-solver and I liked coming into a company that was looking for people like me.

-As a Salesforce Consultant, Renee has the opportunity to travel around the US to build relationships with clients and work on projects face-to-face.
+As a Salesforce Consultant, Renee has the opportunity to travel around the US to build relationships with clients and work on projects face-to-face – currently, her client interactions are conducted remotely.
 Their destinations are diverse; Renee’s team has traveled to Austin, New York City, Washington D.C., Boston, Chicago, and the occasional very small town.
 Normally, she travels with her Project Manager, but sometimes a Technical Architect will also join them.

 Renee’s team manages projects both remote as well as onsite.
 For the onsite projects, there are three times during a project that the team may travel: Project Kick-Off, Middle of Project Touch-Base, and Onsite Training.
 During a Project Kick-Off, the team will take up to several days to talk through goals for the client’s project and establish why they want to work with Penrod and what they hope to gain.
 The Middle of Project Touch-Base is generally used for more intense working sessions.
 These sessions may include time to walk through open items and will occasionally include basic beginner “Train the Trainer” sessions.
 Finally, the team will wrap up a project with a fuller Onsite Training, where they discuss what they’ve built with the client and answer any questions about the project itself.